Taiwan’s Lai kicks off visit to US territory Guam

 “Taiwanese investments have significantly contributed to Guam’s growth, creating opportunities for our people, while fostering mutual prosperity,” Guerrero said.

-Lai also addressed Guam’s parliament and will later Thursday travel to the Pacific island nation of Palau, the final stop of his trip.
+Lai also addressed Guam’s parliament — a first for a Taiwanese president, his office said — and will later Thursday travel to the Pacific island nation of Palau, the final stop of his trip.

+Extending his “sincerest gratitude” to lawmakers for supporting Taiwan’s access to the international arena, Lai said Taiwan and Guam were “like family”.

 Palau, Tuvalu and the Marshall Islands are among 12 nations that still recognise Taiwan diplomatically, including the Vatican, after China convinced others to dump Taipei in favour of Beijing.

-Lai’s Pacific tour has drawn fiery criticism from China, which on Tuesday vowed to defend its “national sovereignty” and “territorial integrity”.
+Lai’s Pacific tour has sparked fury in China, which on Tuesday vowed to defend its “national sovereignty” and “territorial integrity”.

 “The Taiwan issue is the core of China’s core interests,” foreign ministry spokesman Lin Jian said when asked whether Beijing could launch another round of military drills around the self-ruled island in response to the trip.